-The System menus allow you to perform operations that affect the entire logic analyzer, such as load configurations, change colors, and perform system diagnostics.
+The System menus allow you to load configurations, change colors, and perform system diagnostics.

 1 Select the mode field.

 Use the arrow keys to highlight the mode field, then press the Select key.
 Or, if you are using the mouse, click on the field.
 This operation is referred to as "select".